esticade/esticade.js/README.md

 - `engraved` - Default `false`.
 Will make named queues (those registered with service.on()) durable.
 We suggest you leave this option to `false` during development as otherwise you will get a lot of permanent queues in the rabbitmq server.
 You should turn this on in production though, as it will make sure no messages get lost when service restarts.
-Turning it off when it has been turned on might cause errors as the durable queues are not redefined as non durable ones automatically.
+Turning it off when it has been turned on might cause errors as the durable queues are not redefined as non-durable automatically.
 You have to manually delete the queues from RabbitMQ.

 Example: